CiscoDevNet/intersight-powershell-utils/pagination-query-examples/README.md

 ### `auditlog-pagination.ps1`

 This script provides a basic example of paginating the results of the aaa.AuditRecord endpoint as this can easily have 1000's of entries which cannot be retrieved in a single call.

+### `vhba-query.ps1`

+This script queries vHBA information on servers including queries for specific servers by name.